-The NSW Government is committed to strengthening the performance, integrity and accountability of the State's local government sector.
+The NSW Government is committed to strengthening the performance, sustainability, integrity, accountability and transparency of the State's local government sector.

-As the newly appointed Minister for Local Government, I look forward to working closely with the State's 128 local councils to ensure they can deliver the infrastructure, facilities and services that local communities need both now and in the future.
+We also work closely with the State's 128 local councils to ensure they can deliver the infrastructure, facilities and services that local communities need both now and in the future.